-At the recommendation of our nominating, governance, and corporate responsibility committee, our Board proposes that the Class I nominees named below, who are each currently serving as a director in Class I, be elected as a Class I director for a three-year term expiring at the 2026 annual meeting of stockholders and until such director's successor is duly elected and qualified or until such director's earlier death, resignation, disqualification, or removal.
+At the recommendation of our nominating, governance, and corporate responsibility committee, our Board proposes that the Class II nominee named below, who is currently serving as a director in Class II, be elected as a Class II director for a three-year term expiring at the 2027 annual meeting of stockholders and until such director's successor is duly elected and qualified or until such director's earlier death, resignation, disqualification, or removal.

 Shares represented by proxies will be voted "FOR" the election of the nominee named below unless the proxy is marked to withhold authority to so vote.
-If a nominee for any reason is unable to serve or will not serve for good cause, the proxies may be voted for such substitute nominee as the proxy holder might determine.
-The nominees have consented to being named in this Proxy Statement and to serve if elected, and management and the Board have no reason to believe that such nominees will be unable to serve.
+If the nominee for any reason is unable to serve or will not serve for good cause, the proxies may be voted for such substitute nominee as the proxy holder might determine.
+The nominee has consented to being named in this Proxy Statement and to serve if elected, and management and the Board have no reason to believe that such nominee will be unable to serve.

-OUR BOARD UNANIMOUSLY RECOMMENDS A VOTE "FOR" THE ELECTION OF EACH CLASS I DIRECTOR
+OUR BOARD UNANIMOUSLY RECOMMENDS A VOTE "FOR" THE ELECTION OF THE CLASS II DIRECTOR

-NOMINEES TO OUR BOARD
+NOMINEE TO OUR BOARD

-The nominees and their ages, occupations, and length of service on our Board as of the date of this Proxy Statement are provided in the table below and in the additional biographical descriptions set forth in the text below the table.
+The nominee and his age, occupation, and length of service on our Board as of the date of this Proxy Statement are provided in the table below and in the additional biographical description set forth in the text below the table.